27 Funny Words to Say in English

 15. Namby-pamby – A person, sentiment or thing that is weak, indecisive, or feeble.
 Calling a foul when a player flops in the NBA is a pretty namby-pamby rule in my opinion.

 16. Piffle – Nonsense, or speaking feebly or futilely.
 This silly word was created in 1847 and is thought to be an alteration of piddle with a puff of air.

 17. Quagmire – While this is the name of one of Peter’s best friends in the popular sitcom Family Guy, quagmire means a difficult or precarious situation.
 Giggity giggity goo!

-18. Ragamuffin – I remember my mother using this word to describe me as a child.
+18. Ragamuffin – I remember my mother using this crazy English word to describe me as a child.
 Ragamuffin is someone in rags or dirty clothes.

 19. Rubaboo – A soup made from boiling meat paste with vegetables and flour.
 I wonder if Gordon Ramsey makes a good rubaboo?

 20. Scalawag – A rascal.
-Try saying this word without sounding like a pirate.
+Try saying this funny word out loud without sounding like a pirate.
 Arrrrgh!

 21. Teetotaler – If you abstain from drinking alcoholic liquor, then you my friend are a teetotaler.